 This also had a fine wrinkling through the ground layer and a dark staining in the foreground and it immediately reminded me of A. J. Russell’s “View of Bath”.
 Interesting – so I started doing a little research on Russell and did not find him listed as an artist in any of our reference books.
 However a search on the internet produced an abundance of information on the 19th C. photographer – A. J. Russell.

 With help from Heidi Halton, a library assistant at the George Eastman House in Rochester, NY a lot of information was found on Russell in William S. Johnson’s Nineteenth-Century Photography, An Annotated Bibliography 1839-1879:

 “Andrew Joseph Russell (1830-1902) USA- Andrew Russell grew up in Nunda, NY.
-He displayed artistic abilities and taught penmanship in the Nunda public schools, then left for New York City to open a painting studio (So he was an artist!-js) He learned photography in New York, and used it for preliminary sketches for his paintings.
-He displayed paintings based on photographs during the early 1860′s.
+He displayed artistic abilities and taught penmanship in the Nunda public schools, then left for New York City to open a painting studio.
+He learned photography in New York, and used it for preliminary sketches for his paintings.
+He displayed paintings based on photographs during the early 1860’s.